Best Calorie Tracker App (2026): Tested and Ranked

 Three reasons.

 First, measured accuracy.
-The DAI 2026 study tested six apps on weighed meals and PlateLens posted ±1.1% MAPE — the only result in the study that meets clinical-grade thresholds.
+The DAI 2026 May validation tested six apps on weighed meals and PlateLens posted ±1.2% MAPE — the only result in the study that meets clinical-grade thresholds.
 Cronometer was second at ±5.2%.
 MyFitnessPal sat at ±18%.
 The accuracy difference compounds across thousands of meals — a user logging 800 kcal/day that’s actually 1,000 kcal/day will not see the weight changes the app predicts.

 Second, the free tier is genuine.
 3 AI scans per day is enough for one user’s main meals (breakfast, lunch, dinner) without forcing a subscription.
 Most “free” trackers paywall the AI features that matter; PlateLens does not.